Thirteen U.S. refineries exceeded emissions limits for cancer-causing benzene in 2020 -report

 The spokesperson said Delek implemented a number of effective changes in September 2020 and anticipates the rolling 12-month average will fall below nine micrograms per cubic meter by this summer.

-Four other refineries on the list were in Louisiana - PBF (PBF.N) Chalmette, Phillips 66 (PSX.N) Lake Charles, Phillips 66 Alliance, and Shell (RDSa.L) Norco.
-In Texas, Total (TOTF.PA) Port Arthur, Marathon (MPC.N) Galveston Bay, and Citgo (PDVSAC.UL) Corpus Christi East exceeded the federal level.
+Four other refineries on the list were in Louisiana - PBF Chalmette, Phillips 66 Lake Charles, Phillips 66 Alliance, and Shell Norco.
+In Texas, Total Port Arthur, Marathon Galveston Bay, and Citgo Corpus Christi East exceeded the federal level.

 Marathon spokesperson Jamal Kheiry said the higher emissions were due to one of two one-time events last year, adding that its community-based monitors report benzene levels “well below” the federal benzene action levels for the corresponding periods.